 How to Start Hiking: Where Should I go?

 Deciding where to go is something that often stops people from getting outside and hiking because figuring out where to go or deciding between places can be a bit overwhelming!
 A wonderful thing about hiking in Washington State is that we have different climates including everything from rainforest to desert, and we have many different terrains and places to hike: beaches, forests, river valleys, high alpine views, deserts, canyons and waterfalls.
 We have hikes that can be done any time of year.
 It can be hard to choose!
-Here are three strategies for deciding where to go:
+In addition to checking out my list of the best hikes in Washington, here are three strategies for deciding where to go:

 But What if I don’t have a Car?

 No car?
 No problem!
 When people are thinking about how to start hiking this often seems like an obvious barrier but here in Seattle it doesn’t have to be.
 You can absolutely hike without a car in the Seattle area.
 Here are three ideas for car-free hiking: